William E. Miller: Military service

-Miller enlisted in the United States Army on July 1, 1942 and received training in the Military Intelligence branch.
+Miller enlisted in the United States Army on July 1, 1942, and received training in the Military Intelligence branch.
 After serving with an Intelligence unit in Richmond, Virginia, in May 1945, Miller received his commission as a first lieutenant and was assigned to the War Criminals Branch of the War Department staff.
 In August 1945, he was assigned as assistant prosecutor of Nazi war criminals during the Nuremberg trials.
 Miller was discharged in March 1946, and returned to Lockport.

 Politics

 District attorney

 Miller served as an assistant district attorney of Niagara County, New York from 1946 to 1948.
 Governor Thomas E. Dewey appointed Miller to fill a vacancy as district attorney in January 1948, and Miller won election to a full term in November.
 He served until resigning in January 1951 as he prepared to assume his seat in Congress.

 Congressman

 In August 1950, Miller won the Republican nomination in New York's 42nd Congressional district after defeating Melvin L. Payne and James W. Heary in a primary.
 He won the general election in November by defeating the Democratic nominee, Mary Louise Nice.

 After redistricting placed Miller in New York's 40th Congressional District, he was easily reelected every two years from 1952 to 1962.
 He rose through seniority to become the second-ranking Republican on the Judiciary Committee, and received credit for two major pieces of legislation.
 The first was a compromise on the development of Niagara Falls hydroelectric power, and the second was a law authorizing construction of a new Lake Erie‐Lake Ontario canal east of the Niagara River.
+Miller voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

 Miller became influential with respect to the internal workings of the House.
 In 1959, he took part in the Republican caucus' action to replace Minority Leader (and former Speaker) Joseph W. Martin Jr. with Charles Halleck.
 Republicans had lost House seats in the 1958 election, and decided to replace the moderate Martin with the more conservative Halleck.
-Miller voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.

 In 1960, Miller won election as head of the National Republican Congressional Committee.
 In the November election, the party gained 22 House seats, an achievement that was notable because it occurred as Republicans were losing the presidential election.